25 Creative Ways to Collaborate with Other Bloggers and Brands

 If you decide to accept guest posts, just make sure you're very picky and post rigid guidelines.

-SEW Guidelines
+Sew Guidelines

 Only accept the best contributions, check each one for plagiarism with Copyscape, check for grammar, and make sure they followed your guidelines.
 Try hiding a question or a riddle in your guidelines to make sure they actually read them and to root out spam.